Schedules in Wisconsin, Illinois, Michigan and Missouri Restored

 After hours, weekends & holidays: 800 562.1904

-Amtrak MidwestSM network service modifications due to reduced travel demand are in partnership with the Wisconsin, Illinois, Michigan and Missouri state transportation departments.
+Amtrak MidwestSM network service modifications were made due to reduced travel demand during the COVID-19 pandemic were in partnership with the Wisconsin, Illinois, Michigan and Missouri state transportation departments, from March 13, 2020 and ending Sept, 6, 2021.

-- Chicago-East Lansing-Port Huron daily service by Blue Water Trains 364 & 365.
+- Chicago-East Lansing-Port Huron daily service by Blue Water Trains 364 & 365 was maintained.

 Anyone planning to travel should check their train status on Amtrak.com or our smartphone apps prior to departing, allow extra time to get to the station and be extremely careful in stations and on platforms.
 To be notified of service disruptions, follow @AmtrakAlerts on Twitter.